 February 1st was the mid-point between the Winter Solstice and the Spring Equinox, signifying that we are halfway through the northern hemisphere’s dark, cold winter season.
 While February is the shortest month of the year, it can often feel like the longest.
 It’s right in the middle of the winter cold, and while we tend to anticipate the spring weather coming in March (even though it more likely comes at the end of April!)
 February still feels very much like winter.
 And because this year has truly been an extraordinary one, we wouldn’t blame you if this winter seems longer than usual!

-With all of that in mind, we wanted to drop into the journal this week with five little ideas to make bright spots in your winter days.
+With all of that in mind, we wanted to drop into the journal this week with five little winter self care tips to make bright spots in your winter days.
 While the days are shorter, the nights are longer, and the temperatures are colder, there are lots of small ways we can invite in beauty, calm, and a deeper sense of well-being to our days.
 So slip into your floral kimono robe, sit down with this list, and find something that speaks to you and encourages you to bring a bright spot of joy and gratitude into your winter days.

 Instead of overdoing it with the caffeine, carve out a little bright spot into your day by sitting down with some afternoon tea!
 A little afternoon tea can be a delightful way to brighten your day, break up the repetition, and carve out some sacred space.
 All it takes is a little intention.
 Find your favorite kind of tea — we love loose leaf anything! — and drape your silk kimono robe around your shoulders as an extra reminder to slow it down.
-Just a little break, whether you’re sitting in your favorite comfy chair or gazing out the window and watching the clouds roll by, can provide a deep sense of calm and groudnedness that can do a world of good for your daily well-being.
+Just a little break, whether you’re sitting in your favorite comfy chair or gazing out the window and watching the clouds roll by, can provide a deep sense of calm and groudnedness that can do a world of good for your daily winter well-being.

 It can absolutely be a challenge to get outside in the winter months.
 However, it’s been proven again and again that taking a little bit of walk every day can do a lot for both your physical and mental health.
 Depending on where you live, maybe all you need to do is slip your white kimono robe over your pajamas and walk around your backyard.
 Take a look at your garden, or consider what you might want to plant this spring.
 Taking the time to get out of the house (safely of course!) is a great way to reset your mind and get unstuck if you’ve felt bogged down inside your home.